PSC2018 : Human Anatomy for Physiologists

 Assessment Rationale And Relationship

-The in-course timed EMI promotes revision and provides an opportunity to consolidate knowledge and identify areas of weakness in learning and understanding (K1-K3, S1-S2).
-The second in-course EMI tests core knowledge and understanding of the subject under time-constraint conditions (K1-K3, S1-S2).
+The in-course timed MCQ promotes revision and provides an opportunity to consolidate knowledge and identify areas of weakness in learning and understanding (K1-K3, S1-S2).
+The second in-course MCQ tests core knowledge and understanding of the subject under time-constraint conditions (K1-K3, S1-S2).